mnagy94/jexer/docs/worklog.md

 Jexer Work Log
 ==============

+July 15, 2017

+I think I have cleaned up most of the window show/hide/activate mess in TApplication.
+Demo4 has some cool interactions between a background TDesktop and several foreground TWindows, which helped expose bugs.

+July 9, 2017

+While working on TWindow.hide/show I decided that I am sick of TApplication's active window handling.
+TApplication makes lots of assumptions, things are too fragile between modal and not, and one cannot easily say window.activate().
+So I will also be changing that too. ...
+Code is still a bit of a mess, but hooks are in place at least for show/hide/activate.

+July 8, 2017

+Qodem 1.0.0 released last month, I had a vacation, and a Jexer user (nikiroo) started opening up pull requests. :-) So back unto the breach we go!

+TButton is now animated so that there is some feedback when selected via keyboard.
+StringJustifier was written which permits TText's to have left/centered/right and full justification.
+TDesktop is now in too which can act as a permanent max-sized window without borders.

+Next up is Viewport, an interface to collect scrollbar API, and then a cleaner API for scrollable widgets and windows.
+After that is more window API: hide/show/maximize/restore, and unclosable windows.
+I am cherry-picking bits from @nikiroo's PRs, which will likely break them before it fixes things, but I will find some way to get Niki credited with those pieces.

 March 21, 2017

 I am starting to gear up for making Jexer a serious project now.
 I've